Lugu22/alx-zero_day/0x03-git/README.md

-This thing will not trouble me updated
+This thing will not trouble me updated twice